Got a question about the Moon? We're pretty sure you'll find the answer here.

 Earthquakes, called 'moonquakes', happen on the Moon.
 They're caused by the gravitational influence of the Earth.
 Unlike the quakes on Earth that only last a few minutes, moonquakes can last up to half an hour.
 They are much weaker than earthquakes though.

-The lunar surface and the 'Man in the Moon'
+What is the 'Man in the Moon'?

 Much of the Moon's surface is covered with craters.
 These are the result of impacts by meteorites.
-The largest are about 200 km in diameter, the smallest are only about a metre across.
-Most of these craters were formed between 3000 and 4000 million years ago.
+The largest are about 200km in diameter, the smallest are only about a metre across.
+Most of these craters were formed between 3,000 and 4,000 million years ago.

-Americans have landed on the Moon six times.
-The first time was in July 1969 and the last time was in December 1972.
 Much of our knowledge of the structure of the lunar surface and the geology of the Moon comes from the landings of the Apollo series and the samples of lunar material brought back to Earth.

 What does 'Once in a blue Moon' mean?

-The phrase 'once in a blue moon' is a familiar one, meaning once in a very long interval of time.
 A blue moon, by folklore definition, is said to be the second full Moon of the month.
-However, researchers at Southwest Texas State University have been using historical documents to prove that a blue moon was really a term used by the Maine Farmers’ Almanac to indicate the presence of a 13th full Moon in a tropical year which usually had 12.
+However, researchers at Southwest Texas State University have been using historical documents to prove that a blue moon was really a term used by the Maine Farmers' Almanac to indicate the presence of a 13th full Moon in a tropical year which usually had 12.
 A tropical year is a measurement of time from one winter solstice to the next.